leroyle/docupdates/README.md

 [Decode base64 payload packet](https://lorawan-packet-decoder-0ta6puiniaut.runkit.sh/)

 At times it may be beneficial to look inside a LoRaWan packet, look into the network MAC commands that come across with our packets but are stripped out by the runtimes before the packet is forwarded on to the end node device application.
 This decoder will allow you to do that.
 Note however, the output is still very cryptic.
 You really need a copy of the spec in order to "understand" the MAC command.
 Your payload data will be there as well, but alas, it's still encrypted.
 Its the device runtimes job to decrypt the user data.

+### Troubleshooting Missing Downlink Messages

+#### There could be a few reasons for missing downlinks
+- your device is out of good reception range.
+I have seen with a Cubecell where transmits to the network make it ok, but reception from the network is not.
+It was a small window seen while mapping.
+As I move out of range the transmits to make it, the receptions from do not.
+- the device is receiving the downlink but is not acting on it.
+Perhaps this message is not interpreted correctly or feed back is missing.
+In other words some problem at the device side
+- the downlink sent timing is off such that the device is not receiving it when it expects to.
+Could be the device side receive window or the network side transmit side send window timing is not correct
+- The device is sending the uplink, but the network does not receive it or is seeing some sort of error preventing the down link from being sent
+- The network is having an issue

+#### So what to do?
+- make sure you are well within range of the hot spot you are connecting with, at least for testing purposes.
+- Check the console device debug view for errors within the uplink and downlink JSON
+- if you have queued downlink messages the next should be sent after the next uplink.
+You will be able to see that and it's content in the debug view.
+- is the down link just not sent, queue count unchanged?
+Or is it sent but not received by the device
+- check the reported SNR/RSSI of the uplink messages.
+Is there a difference between them when the down link is delivered vs when it's not?
+- enable all debug message within your device debug output.
+The runtimes may have some additional #defines to enable more debug info if you are building your own app.
+If it's a preinstalled app device you will need to find a way to dump debug data at the device side.
+You want to determine if the device is receiving and operating on the downlink.

+The data flow  device->hot spot -> router -> console
+                           console -> router -> hot spot -> device
+so there are a couple of spots where the downlink could get lost.

+If you get no where with info from the community either from here or console Gather up all the info you can and open an issue. github.com/helium/console or github.com/helium/router.
+Either should work, the team will route to the proper place.

 ### Arduino IDE Boards Manager Issue
 We have seen instances of the Arduino IDE reporting .json file download failures when opening up the Arduino Boards manager panel.